Sambonic/Scrapedin/README.md

 <a name="login"></a>
 ## Login

-**Function: `login(email, password=None)`**
+**Object: `LinkedInLogin(email, password=None)`**

-Logs in to LinkedIn using the provided email and password.
-After logging in the first time, cookies file is established on your local machine from which you can can login using email after.
+Creates a login object to log into LinkedIn using the provided email and password.
+After logging in the first time, cookies file is established on your local machine from which you can can login using email only if wanted.

 - Parameters:
     - `email` (str): The email address associated with the LinkedIn account.